WizardOfQA/Selenium_Page_Object_Model-Step2/README.md

 # Selenium_UI_Automation_POM
 ## Description:
-Now with all the functionalities implemented, this Selenium UI Automatin Framework will show how to structure and implements POM.
+Now with all the basic functionalities implemented, this Selenium UI Automatin Framework will show how to structure and implements POM.
 Since I don't control nor maintain these websites, some tests might be broken as these webistes are being updated.
 But as of 4/14/2018, every test in this framework works fine!!!
 This is the second part of the entire series of Selenium UI Test Automation.

 ### Roadmap for Selenium UI Test Automation Series: